-A Spring Tour of Beloved Literary Gardens
+Take a Summer Tour of These Beloved Literary Gardens

 If you have a garden and a library, you have everything you need. — Cicero